ANSSI-FR/rust-guide/src/en/04_language.md

 - Or it has move _move_ semantics plus the _drop_ semantics, i.e. its type implements the `Drop` trait.
 - Or it has copy semantics, by having its type implementing the `Copy` trait.

-However, some problem appears when using the `std::ptr::read` function.
+However, some problem may appear when using the `std::ptr::read` function.
 According to the [documentation](https://doc.rust-lang.org/std/ptr/fn.read.html), the function:
 > Reads the value from src without moving it.
 This leaves the memory in src unchanged.

 To be clear, this function is somehow copying the value pointed by the raw pointer, regardless of its type semantics.
-This is a dangerous behavior as it can lead to double-free and/or double-drop in some cases.
+This is a dangerous behavior as it can lead to double-drop and, in some cases, to double-free.

 To illustrate the copy on a type having the move semantics let's consider the following snippet: